 Senior Fellow of the Higher Education Academy (SFHEA)

 Nadia has extensive teaching experience in a variety of subjects in computer science and information systems at both undergraduate and postgraduate levels.
-Her areas of expertise are in information systems, systems development, strategic management of IS/IT, e-business and project management.
+Her areas of expertise are in information systems, systems development, digital business and project management.
 She also has a significant experience in international higher education programmes developed while leading popular courses in international business at the University of Westminster.

 She was an External Examiner and Adviser for Birmingham City University and University of Hertfordshire.

-Nadia's wider research interests relate to strategic applications of IS/IT in business and public sector, e-business and project management.
+Nadia's wider research interests relate to strategic applications of IS/IT in business and public sector, digital business and agile project management.
 She is also interested in applications of technologies to support teaching and learning activities.
 She is a recipient of grants from the Higher Education Academy in 2005 and 2007.